PokeNavBot/pokenav-documentation/source/trading.md

 PokeNav is designed to make it easy to request a trade for a Pokemon.
 If you need to get specific, you can add modifiers.
 Modifiers are typically a "keyword:value".
 Sometimes the value is optional.
 Valid modifiers are:

 * `shiny` - Indicates that you want the shiny form.
+* `lucky` - Indicates the user probably only wants this on a lucky trade.
 * `gender:male` - Indicates you want a certain gender (valid values are male, female, m, f, none).
 * `move:shadow claw` - Indicates you want a specific move.
 Move must be in PokeNav's movedex (i.e. in the game master file).
 * `note:ash hat / witch hat` - Indicates you are adding a note to specify a special attribute or constraint PokeNav doesn't support.
 For example hat pikachus or level requirements.